Scientific Name

 Description

-Tradescantia spathacea is a clump-forming plant that forms rosettes of narrow dark green leaves with purple undersides.
-It grows up to 12 inches (30 cm) tall.
-Leaves are stiffly-ascending, sword-shaped, and up to 12 inches (30 cm) long.
-Flowers are white, enclosed by long-lasting boat-shape purple bracts, and appear in axillary cymes throughout the year.
-They are followed by 3-celled capsules.
+Tradescantia spathacea is a beautiful small plant that forms clumps of rosettes of sword-shaped dark green leaves with purple undersides.
+It can reach up to 12 inches (30 cm) in height and 3 inches (7.5 cm) wide.
+The leaves are stiff, sword-shaped, ascending, and can measure up to 12 inches (30 cm) long.

 Hardiness